twilio/terraform-provider-twilio/usage.md

 }
 ```

-This will result in the hostname transforming from `api.twilio.com` to `api.sydney.au1.twilio.com`.
+Setting this configuration will result in the Twilio client hostname transforming from `api.twilio.com` to `api.sydney.au1.twilio.com`.

-A Twilio client constructed without these parameters will also look for TWILIO_REGION and TWILIO_EDGE variables inside the current environment.
+A Twilio client constructed without these parameters will also look for `TWILIO_REGION` and `TWILIO_EDGE` variables inside the current environment.

 ### Specify a Subaccount